-Social media is a part of our daily lives and is a popular avenue for sharing and discussing content.
+Social media is commonplace in our daily lives and can used to share and discuss content.
 It has also been used to share and discuss content related to eating disorders (Derenne & Beresin, 2018; Moessner et al, 2018).
 Indeed, a link has been reported in young females between viewing online pro-eating disorder content and engaging in disordered eating (Jett et al, 2010; Rodgers et al, 2016).

 Online eating disorder recovery communities have been found on Instagram (Santarossa et al, 2019), Twitter (Branley & Covey, 2017) and online forums (Kenny et al, 2019), but have yet to be explored on TikTok.
 TikTok is a free social media app that allows users to watch, create and share short videos (15 seconds or 60 seconds).